 Miller Pizza Co.
 17 West 35th Street At Miller Pizza, every hand tossed pie is created using only the freshest, ingredients.

 Mitchell's Tap 3356 S. Halsted St., is a family-owned bar that boasts the neighborhood's most extensive and ever-changing beer selection.
-White Sox fans frequent Puffers before and after games, and the friendly crowd can be found playing darts or video games, enjoying the beer garden or listening to live music most weekends.
-Food is not served, but guests are welcome to order in.
+The friendly crowd can be found playing darts or video games, enjoying the beer garden or listening to live music most weekends.

 Morrie O'Malley's 3501 S. Union Ave., is a seasonal grill with counter space inside and picnic tables out front.
 The menu features burgers, hot dogs and the neighborhood's best ice cream.

 Pancho Pistolas 700 W. 31st St., offers traditional Mexican fare and ice-cold margaritas.
 Pancho's serves breakfast and lunch for fans in the neighborhood year-round.